wavemotion-dave/A8DS/readme.md

 it usually means that the game requires some other hardware configuration to run.
 Often this is simply the need for the built-in BASIC to be installed - you can toggle that when loading a game (or using the GEAR icon to set the option for the game).
 Not every game runs with this emulator - but 90% will.
 See the Troubleshooting guide further below for more tips to try and get a game running.
-I'll try to improve compatibilty as time permits.
+I'll try to improve compatibility as time permits.

 The emulator supports multi-disk games.
 When you need to load a subsequent disk for a game, just use the Y button to disable Boot-Load which will simply insert the new